cs8u7/Web_Application_Reconnaissance/README.md

 #### 2.1.2 Web Application Domain

-- `Web Application Domain`: Input for Reconnaissance and Pentest Processing,a web application is an application program stored on a remote server and delivered over the internet through a browser interface.
+- `Web Application Domain`: Input for Reconnaissance and Pentest Processing, a web application domain is a component of a uniform resource locator (URL) used to access websites.
+It is also a representative name for web application's IP address.
 	![](capture/Pasted%20image%2020240528154451.png)

-#### 2.1.3 Offensive Security - Red Teaming
+#### 2.1.3 Offensive Security - Red Teaming & Penetration Testing

-Red teaming is a structured process used to simulate an attack on an organization to identify vulnerabilities and improve security.
+- Red teaming is a structured process used to simulate an attack on an organization to identify vulnerabilities and improve security.
+Red teaming focus on deep attack in organization's server such as take control server and attack to related infrastructure and server while pentesting which present is initial access of whole red team process involves identifying vulnerabilities, exploiting them to determine their impact, and providing actionable recommendations to mitigate the discovered weaknesses.
-- Testing specific systems, processes, or overall security posture.
-- Involves gathering information about the target organization to understand its structure, technology stack, and potential vulnerabilities.
-- Using the information gathered during reconnaissance, the red team attempts to exploit vulnerabilities to gain initial access to the target environment.
--  The red team seeks to establish a stable and persistent presence within the target environment.
-- Escalate their privileges within the target environment to gain higher levels of access and control.
-- Moving through the network to access other systems, data, and resources, expanding the red team’s control over the environment.
--  Simulating the extraction of sensitive data from the target environment to test the effectiveness of data protection and monitoring mechanisms.
-- Ensuring that no traces of the red team’s activities remain within the target environment, simulating what a real attacker might do to avoid detection.
-- Documenting the findings, detailing the vulnerabilities discovered, and providing recommendations for remediation.
-- Working with the target organization to address the identified vulnerabilities.
+- Pentest typically includes a comprehensive examination of various aspects of the target environment, such as network infrastructure, web applications, and internal systems.
+- In this report, I will focus on web application testing, demonstrate detailed methodologies for identifying and exploiting vulnerabilities, and clarify the logical workflows and tools used in the pentest process.

 ![](capture/Pasted%20image%2020240707171822.png)